We're Your Tree Care and Tree Removal Partner!

 * First Name * Last Name * Phone Address City Need information regarding: Email

-Averting problems is the most practical approach to tree health.
+Averting problems is the most effective approach to tree health.
 It’s advisable to have your trees inspected every three to five years by a Certified Arborist.
 Dorshak Tree Service, with seven Certified Arborists on staff, offers this service for free for tree owners in and around Colgate.

-Another possibility – again, long before reaching this point – is planting trees with similar aesthetics, yet far more resistance to insects and disease.
-Concolor firs and Norway spruces are alternatives to Colorado spruces.
+Another option – again, long before reaching this point – is planting trees with similar appearance, yet much more resistance to insects and disease.
+Concolor firs and Norway spruces are substitutes for Colorado spruces.

-Insect pests pose serious dangers to residential trees.
+Insect pests pose serious threats to residential trees.
 Insects are usually host specific, meaning they target one species.
-The deadly bronze birch borer goes after birches.
+The lethal bronze birch borer attacks birches.
 Linden borers mainly target lindens.

 Another invasive, the spotted lanternfly, is moving west after its discovery in Pennsylvania in 2014.
 The China native feeds on more than 70 tree species, including maples, oaks, lindens, hickory and black walnut.

-Avoiding insect harm, once again, is often a matter of proactivity.
+Blocking insect harm, once again, is often a matter of proactivity.
 Repellents are applied in two ways: injecting directly into trees, or drenching soil beneath for roots to take in.

 An ISA-Certified Arborist from Dorshak Tree Specialists can help identify potential illness in your trees near Colgate, WI